 No one ever goes to heaven by good works.
 All of us have failed to live up to the law.
 If we could keep the law for salvation, then we would have to live up to the law in its entirety.

 “For whoever shall keep the whole law, and yet stumble in one point, he is guilty of all” (James 2:10).

 God cannot wink at sin.
 If you have but one sin, then God must deal with it.
 Once you commit a sin, there is no way for you to make it up to God except by accepting His forgiveness through Christ’s death on the cross.

 You say, “Oh, God is not that strict.”
 If He were not, then God would not be consistent with Himself.
 If God gave slack to Himself, the whole idea of an absolute God would crash to the ground.
 The reason we have the kind of salvation we do is that we have the kind of God we do.
 That is why sin always drives us into the outstretched arms of Jesus, where we receive salvation free of charge.
 God cannot see me for Jesus.
 God cannot see my sin because I have a perfect standing before Him.
 Christ paid for all my sins.

 No law can give life.
 The law can only bring death.
 Grace brings life.
 Salvation is free to the admittedly broken sinner (Ephesians 1:6; Romans 3:25).
 Man always tries to manufacture his own righteousness while God stands tapping His foot, ready to donate Christ’s perfect righteousness.
 A perfectly holy God can find no imperfection in Jesus’ righteousness.
 This righteousness is free to the sinner.
-If we trust in the cross for the forgiveness of our sins, God reckons to us the wonderful merit and glory of Jesus.
+If we trust in the cross to forgive our sins, God reckons to us the incredible merit and glory of Jesus.